collinwa/MCFA/README.md

-`Z_cv` and `X_cv` will contain a `pd.DataFrame` and iterable of such where each sample in the DataFrame corresponds to the location of that sample in the respective space in the model fit /without/ that sample included.
-The `nrmse_tr` and `nrmse_te` contain normalized root mean square error for each sample in each dataset.
-The `folds` argument specifies the number of folds, or use `'loo'` for leave-one-out cross-validation.
+`Z_cv` and `X_cv` will contain a `pd.DataFrame` and iterable of such where each sample in the DataFrame corresponds to the location of that sample in the respective space in the model fit *without* that sample included.
+The `nrmse_tr` and `nrmse_te` contain normalized root mean square error for each fold in each dataset.
+The `folds` argument specifies the number of folds, or use `folds='loo'` for leave-one-out cross-validation.

 Keep in mind that proper choice of the hidden dimensionality is directly related to the sample size - with fewer samples, you have to model fewer hidden dimensions.
 Thus, if